Jason Bourne: The Bourne Ascendancy (2014)

 The twelfth book in the Bourne series was published on June 10, 2014.
 Bourne has been hired to impersonate a high-level government minister at a political summit meeting in Qatar, shielding the minister from any assassination attempts.
-Suddenly, armed gunmen storm the room, killing everyone but Bourne.
+Suddenly, gunmen storm the room, killing everyone but Bourne.
 Their target, however, isn't the minister Bourne impersonates....it is Bourne himself.

 Kidnapped and transported to an underground bunker, Bourne finds himself face-to-face with an infamous terrorist named El Ghadan ("Tomorrow").
 El Ghadan holds as his captive Soraya Moore, former co-director of Treadstone, and a close friend to Bourne, along with her two-year-old daughter.

 Meanwhile, the President of the United States is in the midst of brokering a historic peace treaty between the Israelis and the Palestinians—an event that El Ghadan is desperate to prevent.
 He demands that Bourne carry out a special mission: kill the President.
 If Bourne refuses, Soraya and her daughter will die.
 Bourne must make a monstrous choice: save Soraya and her daughter, or save the President.